Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

     <img src="https://raw.githubusercontent.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/master/docs/experiment-with-orchestrator.png" width="800">
 </p>

-The basic workflow is [1,2]: start a containerized version of the DBMS, install monitoring software, import data, run benchmarks and shut down everything with a single command.
+The basic workflow is [1,2]: start a containerized version of the DBMS, install monitoring software, import existing data, run benchmarks and shut down everything with a single command.
 A more advanced workflow is: Plan a sequence of such experiments, run plan as a batch and join results for comparison.

 It is also possible to scale-out drivers for generating and loading data and for benchmarking to simulate cloud-native environments as in [4].